seekhealing/seekhealing.github.io/_sections/subnav/donations-stock.md

 ## Stock

-Donate a gift of stock payable to “SeekHealing”
+Donate a gift of stock payable to “SeekHealing” or speak with your financial advisor about Donor Advised Funds.